 The Board of Directors manages the institute and is responsible for the research programme and cooperation with partners from politics, business and civil society.
 The Board is composed of three scientific directors and one administrative director.

 IASS research groups are grouped into different research areas and forums.
 The purpose of the IASS Forums is to strengthen dialogue at the interface of science, policy and society.
 Each research area has an Area Speaker who represents that area on the Research Integration Committee (RIC).
 The RIC advises the Board of Directors on research planning and overall strategy.
 In addition to the Board of Directors, it is composed of the Area Speakers, the heads of the Fellow Programme and Press & Communications Unit, and the science management team.
 Christoph Becker is the contact person for science management (firstname.lastname@example.org).

-The Administration manages the institute’s administrative and logistical operations including, and in particular, its financial and legal affairs as well as matters relating to procurement and the administration of third-party funding, personnel management, the provision of technical infrastructure, and space and event management.
-This body is also responsible for ensuring that the principles of sustainable development are implemented within the IASS.
-The Administrative Director is Jakob Meyer.
+The Administration manages the institute’s administrative and logistical operations, including its financial and legal affairs as well as personnel and organisational development, the provision of office space and technical infrastructure, and event management.